Madden NFL 24

 Madden NFL 24 is an American football video game developed by EA Tiburon and published by EA Sports.
-Based on the National Football League (NFL), it is an installment in the Madden NFL series and follows Madden NFL 23.
+Based on the National Football League (NFL), it is the 34th installment of the Madden NFL series and follows Madden NFL 23.
 Buffalo Bills quarterback Josh Allen is the cover athlete for the game.

 Madden NFL 24 was released on August 18, 2023 for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S. Like previous titles in the series, the game received mixed reviews from critics.

 Gameplay

 Madden NFL 24 introduces exclusive next gen features, including SAPIEN technology, which allows for more realistic movement and more lifelike player models.
 Gameplay includes the return of refs to the field, improved blocking and Fieldsense.
 It also improves the hitting and tackling system with more than 1,000 new animations.

 Franchise mode includes the return of mini games for the first time since Madden NFL 12 as an exclusive feature in next gen, an increased amount of trade slots, added more cities and new and updated uniforms for relocation, and an improved free agency and draft system.

 Superstar mode also makes its return as an exclusive mode for next gen consoles with one for offline players titled "The League", and one for online players titled "Showdown", also known on last gen as "The Yard".

 Buffalo Bills quarterback Josh Allen was revealed as the cover athlete for the game in June 2023.